 A description of the comparability and completeness is provided under the Indicator results tab for each measure.

 An overview of the ECEC services performance indicator results is presented.
 Different delivery contexts, locations and types of clients can affect the equity, effectiveness and efficiency of ECEC services.

-Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download from Download supporting material.
+Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download above as an excel spreadsheet and as a CSV dataset.
 Data tables are identified by a ‘3A’ prefix (for example, table 3A.1).

 1. ECEC participation by selected equity groups

 ‘ECEC participation by selected equity groups’ is an indicator of governments’ objective to provide ECEC services in an equitable manner, and that there is access for, and participation of, Aboriginal and Torres Strait Islander, vulnerable and disadvantaged children.